haandol/sagemaker-xgboost-pipeline-example/README.md

 ## Upload dataset to S3

-deployment will display state-machine-arn on the terminal,
+Deployment will display bucket arn on the terminal,

 *SagemakerXgboostDemoInfraStack.SagemakerBucketOutput = sagemakerxgboostdemoinfra-sagemakerbucketXXXXXXXX-YYYYYYYYYYYY*

-set it as environment for use later
+Set it as environment to use below

 ```bash
 $ export BUCKET_NAME=sagemakerxgboostdemoinfra-sagemakerbucketXXXXXXXX-YYYYYYYYYYYY
 ```

-upload original dataset to the bucket. the dataset is [**credit card clients dataset from UCI**](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients)
+Upload original dataset to the bucket. the dataset is [**credit card clients dataset from UCI**](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) with the data, we are going to classify the given user whether overdue the load or not, next month.

 ```bash
 $ aws s3 cp ../data/card.xls s3://$BUCKET_NAME/card.xls